A Guest Post Written by Jenny Lord About being diagnosed with pre diabetes. Jenny is a qualified Midwife and mother who blogs at Midwife and Life.

-If, like me, you’re in a similar position and would like to suggest a recipe, chat about diet tips, feel free to contact me and we can have a chat.
+If, like me, you’re in a similar position and would like to chat about pre diabetes or share your experience, feel free to contact me over on my blog Midwife and Life.